mickaelsilva/wgMLST/README.md

 6. Run the whichRepeatedLoci.py over the contigsInfo.txt output from step 5.
 7. Run the XpressGetCleanLoci4Phyloviz.py using the outputs from 5. and 6.
 8. Use [phyloviz software] (http://www.phyloviz.net/) to build trees based on the profiles generated or the [online tool] (https://node.phyloviz.net/)
-9. (optional) Use the testQualityGenomes2.py script to reach/analyze the core genome for the used genomes and re-do step 7
+9. (optional) Use the testQualityGenomes2.py script to reach/analyze the core genome and re-do step 7

 =============
 #CreateSchema.py